Swedish PM seeks to win Turkey's support for NATO membership - ExBulletin

 Swedish PM seeks to win Turkey’s support for NATO membership

-ANKARA, Turkey — Sweden’s new Prime Minister Ulf Kristersson is meeting Turkish President Recep Tayyip Erdogan on Tuesday in a bid to secure Turkey’s approval for his country’s NATO membership.
+ANKARA, Turkey (AP) Sweden’s new Prime Minister Ulf Kristersson is meeting with Turkish President Recep Tayyip Erdogan on Tuesday in a bid to secure Turkey’s endorsement of his country’s NATO bid.

 Sweden and Finland abandoned their longstanding policy of military non-alignment and sought to join the military alliance after Russian forces invaded Ukraine in February, fearing Russian President Vladimir Putin would target them afterwards.

 But Turkey, which joined NATO in 1952, has been slow to approve its offers, accusing Sweden and, to a lesser extent, Finland of ignoring Ankara’s security concerns.
-Erdogan’s government is urging both countries to crack down on individuals it considers terrorists, including supporters of the banned Kurdistan Workers’ Party and those suspected of orchestrating a failed coup in 2016 in Turkey.
+Erdogan’s government is urging both countries to crack down on individuals it considers terrorists, including supporters of the Kurdistan Workers’ Party, or PKK, and those suspected of orchestrating a failed coup in 2016 in Turkey.

 Turkey has also called for the arms embargo imposed following its 2019 foray into northern Syria to fight Kurdish militants to be lifted.
 Sweden said last month it would lift the embargo, a move seen as seeking Ankara’s approval.